 Brianna is currently a sophomore studying Recreation at Western Washington University in Bellingham, Washington.

-We’ve posted Brianna’s essay, “The Unimaginable,” below – check it out!
+We’ve posted Brianna’s scholarship-winning essay titled, “The Unimaginable,” below.

 Finally, 3 o’clock.
 The final bell of the day rings and you scoot your chair back from your desk, gather your things, and start walking toward the bus.
 You get on, find your normal seat next to your friends and the bus takes off.
 After dropping a few kids off, the bus oddly slows down.
 You’re stuck in traffic, just another wreck on the side of the road slowing things down.
 Not much to see here and you keep talking to your friends until your stop comes minutes later.
 You get off the bus and begin walking around the corner toward your house.
 You look up from your phone as you near your house to find a cop car parked outside, lights flashing and car running.
 Suddenly your stomach drops, you can tell something is wrong.
 You walk through the front door and find the police officer talking to your mom; she’s crying.
 The accident on the side of the road?
 That was your dad, he’s dead.
 The unimaginable has happened.
 In a split second, the man that was the foundation of love and support is gone.
 The person you looked up to to show you what a leader looks like and what a leader acts like, the one you went to for advice in any matter of life is no longer here, now what?